-Knowing exactly how to increase bank deposits is the goal of every community bank and credit union’s marketing team, but sometimes it’s hard to know where to begin.
+Knowing exactly how to increase bank deposits is the goal of every community bank’s marketing team, but sometimes it’s hard to know where to begin.
 There are so many ways to market your bank, and you may be wondering if some of your ideas are even worth trying.

-The last time community banks and credit unions had to proactively think about rising rate strategies was a few years before the 2008 crash, and according to The Financial Brand, there were three lessons to be learned:
+The last time community banks had to proactively think about rising rate strategies was a few years before the 2008 crash, and according to The Financial Brand, there were three lessons to be learned:

 It’s fair to say there’s a similar opportunity today for community banks with smart deposit gathering strategies to play ball with bigger banks.
 It’s easier to be proactive when you aren’t dealing with hundreds of thousands of customers, and you should use that to your advantage.

 With that in mind, let’s cover 10 bank deposit gathering strategies you can use to increase your deposits.

 If you want to attract more of a certain type of banking customer, then you and your entire staff need to understand who they are and their motivations for working with a local bank.

 Analyze your existing customers and figure out which demographic will be your focus for this quarter or marketing campaign and then write up a one-sheet outlining exactly how they currently find out about your bank and what services you offer that are most appealing to them.
 Then, brainstorm ways to connect those threads.